Thank you Expedia for sponsoring this post. Book your travel on Expedia.com to save with the Add-On Advantage!

 With only three days to explore the large peninsula, we were not able to squeeze in everything that we wanted to do, however, we did get to explore the central region of the Cape.

-Since Cape Cod is surrounded by water, it is a must to spend sometime on a boat!
+Since Cape Cod is surrounded by water, it is a must to spend some time on a boat!

 A great and affordable way to get out on the water is by taking a party fishing boat.
 After doing some research, we decided to take a half-day fishing trip with Helen H Deep Sea Fishing.
 The trip that we took departed from Hyannis and brought us out into the Nantucket Sound where we were able to fish for Porgy and Seabass.

 In addition to providing a ride to the Nantucket Sound, the company also provided fishing rods and cleaned and gutted our fish.
-A party fishing boat is a great option for couples, friends, and families, and it is perfect for the expert or novice fisher.
+A party fishing boat is a great option for couples, friends, and families, and it is perfect for the expert or novice fisherman.

 Cape Cod is full of beaches to the north, the south, the east, and the west.
 If you happen to be in the Dennis area, pay a trip over to Chapin Memorial Beach, which faces the Cape Cod Bay.
 This beach, with its clear water and long stretches of white sand, is the perfect place to watch the sunset.